tomshaw/grunt-mysqldump/README.md

 [![Downloads npm](https://img.shields.io/npm/dt/grunt-mysqldump.svg)](https://www.npmjs.com/package/grunt-mysqldump)
 [![MIT license](https://img.shields.io/npm/l/grunt-mysqldump.svg)](https://opensource.org/licenses/MIT)

-> Grunt plugin for dumping and archiving MySQL databases.
-Supports exporting and archiving multiple databases in a single operation.
-Runs asynchronously and extremely fast.
+Grunt-mysqldump is a Grunt plugin for dumping and archiving MySQL databases.
+It supports exporting and archiving multiple databases in a single operation, runs asynchronously, and is extremely fast.
 Outputs export and compression information as each operation completes.
 Tested on moderate to large size databases without any problems.

+## Installation

 Install the plugin with this command: